Zachary Smith Reynolds: Libby Holman

 Flight instructor Peter Bonelli later remembered an episode in which Smith expressed suicidal inclination.
 Holman, but not Smith, had been invited to a party hosted by the actress Beatrice Lillie; upon learning he was being excluded, Smith hurried to the nearby airfield.
 Bonelli found him readying his plane for takeoff in tears: "I thought he had had another fight with Libby - he was always upset after these - and tried to kid him out of his mood...He told me that Beatrice Lillie was trying to break up his affair with Libby, that she was throwing a party for Libby but failed to invite him, although she knew that he was staying at Libby's cottage."
 Then, "He hopped off without giving his motors more than a minute's warming up.
 He zoomed up off the ground crazily.
 I thought he was going to crash.
 His plane wobbled but he held her nose up, then, straight as a crow flies, he headed out into the ocean...He was gone for seven hours and when he returned he admitted that he had intended flying straight out until, gas exhausted, he would fall into the ocean.
 The least little mechanical trouble would have finished him."

 On the opposite side of the spectrum, Smith also showered Libby with affection: once, he flew a low-flying plane over the Sands Point house, dropping rose petals by hand along the cottage's private walk to the beach.

 During the investigation into Smith's death in 1932, Holman would claim that he was deathly afraid of being kidnapped for ransom.
-She described incidents of paranoia, such as Smith leaving a dummy on top of his bed while he himself slept under it; lurking around the house with a pistol if he heard a strange noise; accidentally firing said pistol inside the cottage on one occasion; and, once, upon hearing people talking outside the house, jumping out the back window and running two miles for police.
+She described incidents of paranoia, such as Smith leaving a dummy on top of his bed while he himself slept under it; lurking around the house with a pistol if he heard a strange noise; accidentally firing the pistol inside the cottage on one occasion; and, once, upon hearing people talking outside the house, jumping out the back window and running two miles for police.
 However, biographers Patrick Reynolds and Tom Shachtman doubt the veracity of these statements.
 Police reports describing any of these incidents were never filed; furthermore, Holman claimed he was petrified of kidnappers before the time that the Lindbergh kidnapping had gripped the national public consciousness.